tiggon112/Jekyll-my-site/_pages/about.md

 permalink: /about/
 ---

-I'm Josh.
+I'm Tiggon.
 I make web hosting and web hosting accessories.

 I've been working on SaaS apps since 2006 (before we called 'em "SaaS apps").
 I mainly program in Ruby, PHP, and Bash.